-Resistance training is essential to any fitness program, but it’s also important to ensure you always have a workout routine to help you burn fat.
-The best high-intensity resistance training routine includes compound exercises like squats, bench presses, and overhead presses with minimal rest between sets.
+Resistance training is important for fitness, but it’s also crucial to have a workout routine that helps burn fat.
+To get the best results from high-intensity resistance training, focus on compound exercises like squats, bench presses, and overhead presses.
+Take minimal rest between sets.

-These exercises are great for toning your entire body and will keep you from just spending the whole time doing cardio.
+Do these exercises to tone your entire body and avoid just doing cardio for the entire time.
 You can also include HIIT into your resistance training routine to maximize the fat-burning benefits.
 The most effective way to do this is by alternating between high-intensity exercises like burpees with less intense exercises like pushups or lunges.
 This way, you’ll be able to keep yourself motivated and increase your overall calorie burn throughout the workout.

 How do you perform high-intensity resistance training?

 - Begin with a vigorous warm-up lasting approximately 10 minutes.
 This can include activities such as jogging, jumping rope, biking, or any other exercise that causes you to sweat.